 Ireland.
 It’s a small island on the western fringe of Europe.
 It has mountains, myths and madness.
-It contains some of the most beautiful people you will ever meet, and some of the worst.
-But regardless of the people, who for the most part will give you a ceád míle fáilte (hundred thousand welcomes), it is the landscape that will charm.
+It contains some of the most beautiful and gentle people you will ever meet, and (sadly) some of the worst.
+But regardless of the citizens, who for the most part will give you a ceád míle fáilte (hundred thousand welcomes), it is the landscape that will charm.

-So, if you’ve never been to Ireland and wonder what it’s all about, or if you have visited and wish to remind yourself of the time you spent there (trying desperately to forget the mugging on O’Connell Street and the drunken Irishman who threw up over you in the Temple Bar), then sit back, relax, and take a trip across the land of a thousand myths, countless heroes and a few great rock bands (U2 not included in that description).
+So, if you’ve never been to Ireland yet wonder what it’s all about, or if you have visited and wish to remind yourself of the time you spent there (trying desperately to forget the mugging on O’Connell Street and the drunken Irishman who threw up over you in the Temple Bar), then sit back, relax, and take a trip across the land of a thousand myths, countless heroes and a few great rock bands (U2 not included in that description).